SystemsApproach/sdn/netvirt.rst

 tables.
 This set of tables, being implemented in software, can be effectively unlimited in number, a distinct advantage over hardware implementations of OpenFlow switching.
 This enables the high degree of flexibility that is required in network virtualization.
+At the same time, there is also an effort to unify software- and hardware-based forwarding elements, using P4 as the lingua franca for writing packet forwarders.
+This also brings P4Runtime into the mix as the auto-generated interface for controlling the data plane.

 Note that OVS can be used not only to forward packets between VMs and